 The co-chairs and Presidents Sylvester and Worcester serve as ex officio members of all sub-committees.

 Sub-committees and Mandates

-The Steering Committee discerned that five sub-committees below should explore the potential forms of a Regis & St. Michael’s future alliance and determined chairs for the sub-committees, their membership, and their mandates.
+The Steering Committee discerned that the sub-committees below should explore the potential forms of a Regis & St. Michael’s future alliance and determined chairs for the sub-committees, their membership, and their mandates.